 How will the subject be assessed?

 At key stage 4, assessment is ongoing through class work and homework tasks.
-Pupils sit listening, reading and writing papers in formal conditions on three occasions throughout key stage 4 (PPEs) and also have full speaking assessments in July of year 10 and December of year 11.
+Pupils sit listening, reading and writing papers in formal conditions on at least two occasions throughout key stage 4 (PPEs) and also have full speaking assessments in July of year 10 and December of year 11.
 These assessments not only allow pupils to experience the unique nature of languages GCSE examinations, but also allow teachers to identify areas for improvement so that appropriate strategies can be put in place to help pupils to improve further, both in and out of lessons.

 Where possible, we also allow pupils with a home or community language to sit the appropriate GCSEs.
 In recent years, Mount Carmel pupils have celebrated exam success in Italian, Portuguese and Polish, and we welcome a teacher of Polish into school each year to deliver Polish lessons and to ensure that our pupils fill any gaps in their knowledge.